Austin Barnes Player Props: Dodgers vs. Cubs

 Cubs Pitching Rankings

-- The Cubs' 3.75 team ERA ranks seventh among all league pitching staffs.
+- The Cubs' 3.02 team ERA ranks fourth across all MLB pitching staffs.

-- The Cubs surrender the fourth-fewest home runs in baseball (11 total, 0.9 per game).
+- The Cubs surrender the second-fewest home runs in baseball (12 total, 0.7 per game).

-- Smyly (0-1) makes the start for the Cubs, his third of the season.
+- Taillon gets the start for the Cubs, his fourth of the season.
+He is 0-2 with a 3.86 ERA and 16 strikeouts through 14 2/3 innings pitched.

-- The left-hander last pitched on Monday against the Seattle Mariners, when he went five innings, allowing one earned run while giving up two hits.
+- In his last time out on Sunday against the Los Angeles Dodgers, the righty threw five scoreless innings while surrendering two hits.

+- The 31-year-old has an ERA of 3.86, with 10.3 strikeouts per nine innings, in three games this season.
+Opponents are batting .263 against him.

 © 2023 Data Skrive.
 All rights reserved.